The shrine of the martyrs (op. 90, 1988)

 in the witness of the martyrs.”

-Verses from the medieval Latin St Kilian's sequence follow.
-They combine original chorale melodies and archaic sounds with modern forms of expression.
-Then the great Hallelujah is intoned, uniting all the participants.
-Just as Psalm 150 crowns the biblical Psalter, it forms the splendid final apotheosis in the oratorio.
-At the end is the doxology.
-The verse sung at the beginning: "Glory be to the Father and to the Son and to the Holy Spirit" is heard again; now it is completed with the words: "As in the beginning, so now and ever and unto ages of ages.
-Amen."
+Verses from the medieval Latin Sequence of St Kilian follow.
+In them, original choral melodies and archaic sounds are combined with modern forms of expression.
+Then the Great Hallelujah is intoned, uniting all the performers.
+Just as Psalm 150 crowns the biblical Psalter, so it forms the glorious final apotheosis in the oratorio.
+The work concludes with the Doxology.
+The verse sung at the beginning: “Glory be to the Father and to the Son and to the Holy Spirit” is heard once more; now it is completed with the words: “As it was in the beginning, so now and evermore, and for ever and ever.
+Amen.”

-Bishop Paul-Werner Scheele (in the programme for the premiere on 14 July 1989)
+Bishop Paul-Werner Scheele (in the programme for the world premiere on 14 July 1989)

 Claus Kühnl (5 December 2000)

-Alfred Thomas Müller (mail to Martin Hummel, 6 July 2024)
+Alfred Thomas Müller (email to Martin Hummel, 6 July 2024)